-Career counseling is a specialized guidance service tailored to individual career development needs.
-Guided by professional counselors, it helps individuals explore their interests, abilities, and values to develop a career plan that aligns with their personal traits.
-The main goal is to assist individuals in resolving workplace anxiety, career decision-making dilemmas, or workplace adaptation issues, thereby enhancing job satisfaction and career fulfillment.
+Career counseling is a specialized guidance service aimed at individuals' career development needs.
+Through the guidance of professional counselors, it helps individuals explore their interests, abilities, and values to develop a career plan that aligns with their personal traits.
+The primary goal is to assist individuals in resolving workplace anxiety, career decision-making dilemmas, or workplace adaptation issues, thereby enhancing job satisfaction and career fulfillment.

 This therapy combines psychological theories with career development models and is commonly found in corporate human resources departments, psychological counseling centers, or educational institutions.
-Through structured assessments and dialogues, it helps individuals clarify their career goals and provides specific action strategies, such as preparing for a career transition or skill enhancement plans.
+Through structured assessments and dialogues, it helps individuals clarify career goals and provides specific action strategies, such as preparing for career transitions or skill enhancement programs.

 Career counseling mainly falls into three categories: personalized one-on-one counseling, group interactive discussions, and online self-assessment systems.
-Personal counseling involves in-depth conversations and psychological tests to analyze traits such as MBTI personality types and Holland occupational interests; group counseling uses peer interactions to stimulate new perspectives; online systems offer real-time career suitability analysis.
+Individual counseling involves in-depth conversations and psychological tests to analyze traits such as MBTI personality types and Holland occupational interests; group counseling uses peer interactions to stimulate new perspectives; online systems provide real-time career suitability analysis.

 The mechanisms involve three stages: first, establishing a career map using standardized assessment tools; second, correcting inappropriate occupational perceptions through cognitive-behavioral techniques; and third, formulating concrete action plans.
-For example, using "career values ranking" exercises to help individuals clarify their work-life balance priorities.
+For example, practicing 'career value sorting' to help individuals clarify work-life balance priorities.

-Suitable for students facing career choice difficulties, mid-to-senior managers undergoing career transitions, individuals experiencing burnout, and workers needing skill transformation due to industry changes.
-Examples include value conflicts faced by university graduates when choosing a professional direction or middle-aged workers encountering career plateaus.
+Suitable for students facing career choice difficulties, mid-to-senior managers during career transitions, individuals experiencing workplace burnout, and workers needing skills transformation due to industry changes.
+For example, university graduates facing value conflicts in choosing a professional direction, or middle-aged workers encountering career plateau phenomena.

-Therapy typically involves weekly or biweekly sessions lasting 60-90 minutes, with the total number depending on individual needs.
+Therapy typically involves weekly or biweekly 60-90 minute sessions, with the total number depending on individual needs.
 Generally, 6-12 sessions are recommended for a complete course.
 An initial assessment requires an additional 2-3 hours for testing and report analysis.

-The counseling process includes four stages: data collection (psychological testing), problem diagnosis (focused interviews), plan formulation (goal setting), and progress tracking (adjusting action plans).
-Corporate group counseling may be conducted as workshops, each lasting 3-4 hours, implemented in phases.
+The counseling process includes four phases: data collection (psychological testing), problem diagnosis (focused interviews), plan formulation (goal setting), and progress tracking (adjusting action plans).
+Corporate group counseling may be conducted as workshops, each lasting 3-4 hours, implemented in stages.

 Main benefits include: